elasticio/csv-component/README.md

 to the component.
 The fetched CSV file will be placed in the attachment part of the outgoing message.

-#### Limitations

-You may get `Component run out of memory and terminated.` error during run-time, that means that component needs more memory, please add
- `EIO_REQUIRED_RAM_MB` Environment variables for csv-component in this case.

 ## Actions

 ### Read CSV attachment